Discrimination: Sexual orientation

 One's sexual orientation is a "predilection for homosexuality, heterosexuality, or bisexuality".
 Like most minority groups, homosexuals and bisexuals are vulnerable to prejudice and discrimination from the majority group.
 They may experience hatred from others because of their sexuality; a term for such hatred based upon one's sexual orientation is often called homophobia.
 Many continue to hold negative feelings towards those with non-heterosexual orientations and will discriminate against people who have them or are thought to have them.
 People of other uncommon sexual orientations also experience discrimination.
 One study found its sample of heterosexuals to be more prejudiced against asexual people than against homosexual or bisexual people.

 Employment discrimination based on sexual orientation varies by country.
 Revealing a lesbian sexual orientation (by means of mentioning an engagement in a rainbow organisation or by mentioning one's partner name) lowers employment opportunities in Cyprus and Greece but overall, it has no negative effect in Sweden and Belgium.
 In the latter country, even a positive effect of revealing a lesbian sexual orientation is found for women at their fertile ages.

-Besides these academic studies, in 2009, ILGA published a report based on research carried out by Daniel Ottosson at Södertörn University College, Stockholm, Sweden.
+Besides these academic studies, in 2009, ILGA published a report based on research carried out by Daniel Ottosson at Södertörn University College in Stockholm, Sweden.
 This research found that of the 80 countries around the world that continue to consider homosexuality illegal, five carry the death penalty for homosexual activity, and two do in some regions of the country.
 In the report, this is described as "State sponsored homophobia".
 This happens in Islamic states, or in two cases regions under Islamic authority.
 On February 5, 2005, the IRIN issued a reported titled "Iraq: Male homosexuality still a taboo".
 The article stated, among other things that honor killings by Iraqis against a gay family member are common and given some legal protection.
 In August 2009, Human Rights Watch published an extensive report detailing torture of men accused of being gay in Iraq, including the blocking of men's anuses with glue and then giving the men laxatives.
 Although gay marriage has been legal in South Africa since 2006, same-sex unions are often condemned as "un-African".
 Research conducted in 2009 shows 86% of black lesbians from the Western Cape live in fear of sexual assault.

 A number of countries, especially those in the Western world, have passed measures to alleviate discrimination against sexual minorities, including laws against anti-gay hate crimes and workplace discrimination.
 Some have also legalized same-sex marriage or civil unions in order to grant same-sex couples the same protections and benefits as opposite-sex couples.
 In 2011, the United Nations passed its first resolution recognizing LGBT rights.